 People there are born, go to school, get married, grow old, and die within a 50-mile radius.

-Pores irregular, roundish; twelve to sixteen on the radius of the phacoid shell, two to three on the breadth of each ring.
+Pores regular, circular; eight to nine on the radius of the phacoid shell, two on the breadth of each chamber.

 Within a radius of a hundred yards were thirty to forty corpses, mostly Americans.A Company of Tanks|W. H. L. Watson

 By-spines (one hundred and fifty to two hundred) very thin, barbed and zigzag, as long as the radius.

 British Dictionary definitions for radius

 noun plural -dii (-dɪˌaɪ) or -diuses

 - any radial or radiating part, such as a spoke